IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.4.md

 * Virginal conception is attributed to the Holy Spirit (Lk 1:35)
 * From the beginning of the incarnation, the Spirit is active
 * JWs: The Holy Spirit is God's power that overshadows Mary.
-  * Illogical: The text personifies the Spirit as "coming upon" and "overshadowing," but if it's just power, why not say "God's power"?
-The personal language suggests a personal agent.
+  * Illogical: The verse names both "the Holy Spirit" and "the power of the Highest"; “power” describes divine action/effect, not a definition that reduces the Spirit to an impersonal force.

 ---